Effective date: May 13, 2020

 The verifiable consumer request must:

 - Provide information sufficient for us to reasonably verify that you are the person to which such personal information relates or that the person making such request on your behalf is properly authorized and registered.
+If your request does not contain such information, we will contact you to let you know what additional information we need.

 - Describe your request with detail sufficient for us to understand, evaluate, and respond to it.